lbruun-net/Memory-Sensitive-Cache/README.md

 This type of cache is by no means suitable for any use case.
 The many standard cache implementations in the Java ecosystem (e.g. Caffeine, Ehcache, etc.) are more suitable for most use cases.

+Before using this cache, make sure you understand the implications of using `SoftReference` and how the JVM's garbage collector treats these.
+You may end up in a situation where you will want to tune the `-XX:SoftRefLRUPolicyMSPerMB` JVM option to adjust how eagerly the garbage collector collects soft references.

 ### Requirements